akhileshtrivedi/spring-boot-image-upload-download/README.md

-# Spring Boot Image Upload and Download Example
+# Spring Boot3 Image Upload and Download Example

 This is a simple Spring Boot application that demonstrates image upload and download functionality.
 Users can upload images, and the application stores them on the server.
 Additionally, users can download the uploaded images.